Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/codes.md

 ### 1.1 Evaluated Intervals

-The automated sweeps are defined over the following numerical domains:
+By default, the automated sweeps are defined over the following numerical domains:

 *   **Electrokinetic radius ($\delta$):** From $1$ to $30$ with step increments of $1$.
 *   **Surface potential ($\Psi_s$):** $\{-1.3, -1.23249, -1.2, -1.1, -1.0, -0.9, -0.8, -0.7, -0.6, -0.5\}$.